MedicalGenomicsLab/Vigelint/PADA-WAN/README.md

 6. **PATH_UK:**          https://panelapp.genomicsengland.co.uk/api/v1/panels/?page= - this is the address of PanelApp UK  - you should _not_ need to change this
 7. **TOKEN_UK:**         VpObfRKKvsvhH0Fzq5cgb37JWyMKIn11f7U8lhO2U4IpjnXJpa2qmCtog9c8Nej7 - this is token for PanelApp UK - you _should_ change this - see the method above for advice

 Two examples of the parameter files can be found in /PADA-WAN/1-2 Download Panels/Example_ID-Files/.
-This folder contains ID files used to download epilepsy panels (EPIL.tsv), as well as ID files designed to test that this script is working properly (TEST.tsv)
+This folder contains ID files used to download epilepsy panels (EPIL.tsv) from both PanelApp Aus and UK, as well as ID files designed to test if this script is working properly (TEST.tsv)

 _***Notes on the ID file***_

 1. The ID file we produced in step 1-1 is critical to this script.
 However are a few things to note - editting the ID file means that you can remove panels you do not wish to download, this is how we created the smaller, example test ID  files in the Examples folders
-2. **NOTE - ID location should match the Version of PanelApp - trying to download Australian Panels, using the English version of PanelApp will only result in heartache**
+2. **NOTE - ID location should match the Version of PanelApp - trying to download Australian Panels, using the English version of PanelApp will only result in heartache (and errors)**

 ***Running the script***